The European Union dealt a blow to Sun Microsystems when it opened a probe into Sun's proposed acquisition by Oracle.

 Oracle also announced Exadata v2, a new high-performance database appliance based on Sun hardware.
 This has generated additional confusion regarding the future of Sun-Oracle.
 What do these changes mean?
 What can Sun customers read into these rumblings?

-On September 10, Oracle posted an second version of the Oracle Exadata high-performance appliance.
+For Sun SPARC hardware customers, this sounded great.
+But just five days later, Oracle announced its second version of the Oracle Exadata high-performance appliance.
 While Exadata is built on Sun hardware (as opposed to Exadata v1, which was built on HP hardware), it does not incorporate any of the promises outlined in the September 10 advertisement to Sun customers.
 That's right: Exadata v2 is built on Sun's Intel Xeon 5500 series-based servers running Oracle Enterprise Linux.
 No SPARC or Solaris in this appliance.

 While this may appear as a cause for confusion, if we think back in time, we realize that the Exadata v2 appliance must have been well in flight at the time of the Oracle-Sun merger announcement earlier this year.
 Integrating software and hardware to create a product like this for enterprise deployment and support requires a long period of development, testing and support preparation.
 Making course changes to integrate with Solaris and SPARC would have resulted in significant product delays.